MarkusBordihn/BOs-Advancements-Tracker/README.md

 They are stored per server, so you can have different tracked advancements for each single server.
 Local games (single-player) however sharing the same tracked advancements.

+## 🌐 Criteria Translation Support

+This mods adds support for criteria translation instead of having cryptic requirements like 1, 2, 3.
+The translated text is added over language files and you will see a corresponding message in the client log for untranslated advancements like:
+`Unable to translate summoned (advancement.minecraft.nether.summon_wither.summoned) to a more meaningful name.`

+Example **en_us.json** entry for the former line:
+`"advancement.minecraft.nether.summon_wither.summoned": "Summon a Wither",`

+You can add the translation directly into your mods, mod packs or in this mod over a PR.

 ## 🗄️Setting file

 The setting file allows you to disable / enable the overview or widget screen.